Comparison

 What if I'm not sure which one fits me?

-SavedThat is free for 30 saves a month with no credit card — try it for a week with your usual content.
+SavedThat starts with a 7-day free trial — card required, cancel anytime — so try it for a week with your usual content.
 If most of what you save is Reels and TikToks on your phone, SavedThat will fit; if you find yourself wanting to upload PDFs and run multi-source research projects, NotebookLM will fit better.

 Try SavedThat free